 The Computational Research Division (CRD) is looking for talented and motivated Postdoctoral Research Fellows to conduct leading-edge research, publish and present their findings, collaborate with others in academia and industry, and contribute to the advancement of technology, all while receiving a competitive salary and excellent benefits.

-Postdoctoral appointments require a Ph.D. in computer or data science, or any relevant computational science discipline (received within the last three years) and candidates are hired to support projects within the core CRD departments which include:
+Postdoctoral appointments require a Ph.D. in computer or data science, or any other relevant computational science discipline (received within the last three years).
+Candidates are hired to support projects within the division's departments, described below.